DND Frequently Asked Questions

 What skill/technique level is required to be a Nuggets Dancer?

 The Nuggets Dancers perform a variety of styles of dance including pom, hip-hop, jazz, and character routines.
 Each of these styles will be evaluated during the audition process.
-Dancers should be able to perform basic dance technique including, but not limited to, double and triple pirouettes, side leaps, and high kicks.
+Dancers should be able to perform basic dance technique including, but not limited to, double and triple pirouettes, right, left, and center leaps, and high kicks.

 What can I do to prepare myself for the auditions?